klenov/advancedSerial/README.md

 You cand find a basic example [here](https://github.com/klenov/advancedSerial/blob/master/examples/Basic/Basic.ino).

 **2. Verbosity levels:**
 There are four verbosity levels.
-The order in terms of verbosity, from least to most is `A, AA, AAA, AAAA`.
+The order in terms of verbosity, from least to most is `v, vv, vvv, vvvv`.
 You can choose at wich verbosity level a message will be printed and also set a filtering threshold.
 Only the masseges less or equally verbose to the treshold level will be printed.
 It maybe easier to see this in the example:
 ```Arduino
 void setup() {